gabr1e11/so-simple-theme/en/_posts/2013-05-12-bootstrapping-my-friend.md

 Anyway, it's been a cool trip and now I continue designing my web interface and trying to add some cool animations to it.
-Later on I'll ask for the advise of my Hyves friend as he's an expert in usability and design, to let him criticise my first web development attempt!
+Later on I'll ask for the advise of my Hyves friend as he's an expert in usability and design, to let him criticize my first web development attempt!

 Soon, I hope, more on my OpenGL development adventure!